jhchilds/arcgis-dss/README.md

 Make sure you have installed [Python 3.7+](https://www.python.org/) on your machine.
-(Be sure to add Python to your PATH upon installation) Make sure you have [Git Bash](https://git-scm.com/) if you are working in Windows
+(Be sure to add Python to your PATH upon installation) Make sure you have [Powershell](https://github.com/PowerShell/PowerShell#get-powershell) if you are working in Windows

 ### Windows
 1. Clone or download repository from GitHub.
-2. Open Git Bash
+2. Open Powershell
 3. Navigate to root directory of this repository: ```arcgis-dss/```
 4. Install requirements with ```pip install -r requirements.txt```
 5. Run ```python app.py``` (windows firewall assistant may try to block, be sure to allow access)